jlcarr/LeetCode/README.md

 - **Runtime**: 2333 ms
 - **Memory**: 176.8 MB
 - **Solution**: DP using cache of all start and end indices for substrings to recursively check if they're valid palindromes, then count the True values in the cache.

+### Problem 784
+- **Name**: Letter Case Permutation
+- **Runtime**: 62 ms
+- **Memory**: 14.6 MB
+- **Solution**: Run through all letters of the string, checking if lowercase and uppercase are different, if so double the result size and append the lowercase to the first half and uppercase the second half, otherwise just append to all.

 ### Problem 876
 - **Name**: Middle of the Linked List